milonmaze/privacy-terms-observatory/www.shopify.com/legal/privacy/merchants.md

 Your rights over your information

 You can access and correct a lot of your personal information directly through the Shopify admin.
 For information you are not able to access or correct directly within the Shopify admin, please submit a data subject request through our online portal.
 Please refer to our Overall Privacy Policy for further information.
 Please note that some data subject rights only apply in certain circumstances, and all of these rights may be limited by law.

+How long we retain your information

+Because we need your personal information to provide Shopify services, we generally keep your personal information while you use Shopify products or services.
+If you close your store, you stop paying your subscription fees, or we terminate your account, we retain store information for two years before we begin the process of deleting or anonymizing personal information.
+We don’t do this immediately in case you reactivate your account, or if there is a legal complaint or audit relating to your business.
+If you contact us to request deletion of your store’s information, we will begin the process of deleting or anonymizing personal information after 90 days, except if we are legally required to retain specific information.
+If you have questions about this process, please contact our Support team.
+Please keep in mind that after we anonymize your personal information, we may continue to use non-identifiable information to improve our services.

 Your customers’ information